neuml/cord19q/tasks/vaccines.md

 - For instance, inactivated and liveattenuated virus-based vaccines are vaccine types developed using the most traditional approaches.<br/>
 - In spite of their immunogenicity, it appears that these N-and M-based SARS subunit vaccines have not been investigated for their protective efficacy against SARS-CoV infection.<br/>
 - Taken together, the approaches and strategies in the development of subunit vaccines against SARS and MERS described in this review will provide important information for the rapid design and development of safe and effective subunit vaccines against 2019-nCoV infection.<br/>
-- Antigen dosage, immunization doses, and intervals may significantly affect the immunogenicity of MERS-CoV subunit vaccines.<br/>

 [The Essential Facts of Wuhan Novel Coronavirus Outbreak in China and Epitope-based Vaccine Designing against COVID-19](https://doi.org/10.1101/2020.02.05.935072)<br/>
 by Sarkar, B.; Ullah, M. A.; Johora, F. T.; Taniya, M. A.; Araf, Y.<br/>